dymmond/esmerald/docs/en/docs/scheduler/handler.md

 Using the scheduler also means access to a lot of extra possible configurations that can be added such as `stores`, `executors` and any other extra configuration needed.

-Esmerald allows to pass those configurations via application instantiation or via [settings](../application/settings.md).
+Ravyn allows to pass those configurations via application instantiation or via [settings](../application/settings.md).

 ### Via application instantiation